pBouillon/MembershipManagement/README.md

 To ease the manipulation of our entities across the various layers of the application, we used [MapStruct](https://mapstruct.org/).

-This tools helped us to map our commands and queries (from CQRS) to our domain entities when receiving a request; and from the entities to their associated DTO when providing and building the response.
+This tools helped us map our commands and queries (from CQRS) to our domain entities when receiving a request; and from the entities to their associated DTO when providing and building the response.

-DTO are used in a way that we can evolve independently our domain from what the client is receiving, without coupling our persistence layer and the presentation layer.
+DTO are used in a way that allows us to independently evolve our domain from what the client is receiving, without coupling our persistence layer and the presentation layer.